Master of Science in Computer Information Systems (MCIS) - GSCIS is no longer accepting applications for this program.

 Electives (three credits each)

-Curriculum for the M.S. in Computer Information Systems with Concentration in Information Security
+Curriculum for the Master of Science in Computer Information Systems with Concentration in Information Security

 Required Courses (three credits each)